vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-macos-linux.md

 This is used to collected etensive set of machine information, such as memory, disk, MDATP logs, etc.
 These set of files give us primary set of information required to debug any issue related to MDE.

-The options supported for this is:
+The options supported are as follows:

 ```console

 optional arguments:
   -h, --help            show this help message and exit
   --output OUTPUT, -o OUTPUT